-DETAILS OF TRAINING OPPORTUNITIES AT EACH UNIVERSITY

-UNIVERSITY OF BRISTOL
+DETAILS OF TRAINING OPPORTUNITIES AT EACH UNIVERSITY UNIVERSITY OF BRISTOL

 The Centre for Academic Primary Care (CAPC) at the University of Bristol (www.bris.ac.uk/primaryhealthcare) is one of the largest and most productive centres for primary care research in the UK.
 We aim to provide high quality evidence to address some of the most important health challenges relating to primary care - the use (and misuse) of antibiotics, the rising number of people with multimorbidity, avoidable hospital admissions, improving mental health, helping victims of domestic violence, earlier cancer diagnosis, and the role of telehealth.
-During 2008-13 we published 474 peer-reviewed papers in prestigious journals, including 7 papers in the Lancet and 25 in the BMJ.
-Our research is supported by funders including the NIHR, the MRC and the Wellcome Trust, with a grant income in 2008-13 of some £25 million.
-More than 25,000 patients participated in our studies in this period.
+We publish our research in the highest ranked journals including the Lancet, the BMJ, the Annals of Family Medicine and the BJGP amongst others.
+CAPC was ranked 4th overall in the most recent Research Excellence Framework in its Unit of Assessment.